dimagi/open-source/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 **Abstract**
-A short overview of your proposal
+A short overview of your proposed changes

 **Motivation**
 Clearly explain the motivation for this feature / change and what problems or challenges it addresses.